abrasive/shairport/README.md

-Shairport v0.05
+ShairPort v0.05
 ==============
 James Laird <jhl@mafipulation.org>
 April 13, 2011

 What it is
 ----------
-This program emulates an Airport Express for the purpose of streaming music from iTunes and compatible iPods.
+This program emulates an AirPort Express for the purpose of streaming music from iTunes and compatible iPods.
 It implements a server for the Apple RAOP protocol.
+ShairPort does not support AirPlay v2 (video and photo streaming).

-It probably supports multiple simultaneous streams, if your audio output chain (as detected by libao) does so.
+It supports multiple simultaneous streams, if your audio output chain (as detected by libao) does so.

 How to use it
 -------------
 `perl shairport.pl`.
 See INSTALL.md for further information.

-The triangle-in-rectangle Airtunes logo will appear in the iTunes status bar of any machine on the network, or on iPod play controls screen.
-Choose your access point name to start streaming to the Shairport instance.
+The triangle-in-rectangle AirTunes (now AirPlay) logo will appear in the iTunes status bar of any machine on the network, or on iPod play controls screen.
+Choose your access point name to start streaming to the ShairPort instance.

 Thanks
 ------